Sheikhfathollahi/Selfie_Segmentation/README.md

 # Selfie Segemntation
-this app can run in real-time on both smartphones and laptops.
+this app can be run in real-time on both smartphones and laptops.
 ![img](Selfie.png)
 ## Install requirements